 At less than 3% of Total Cases, India’s Active Caseload of 2.89 lakh continues to retreat

 New Delhi, Dec 23: The ongoing trend of contraction of India's total active cases continues.
 The active caseload of the country stands at 2,89,240 today.
-The share of Active Cases in the total Positive Cases has further shrunk to 2.86%.
+The share of Active Cases in the total Positive Cases has further shrunk to 2.86 per cent.

 Following the national trend, 26 States/UTs have less than 10,000 active cases.